nicholasmfraser/oa_altmetrics_cwts/documentation.md

 ![](documentation_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-Higher altmetric coverage is observed in BS, LES and SSH than MCS and PSE.
-SSH has the highest coverage on blogs, whilst on Facebook and Twitter the highest coverage is observed in BHS.
+Higher altmetric coverage is observed in BHS, LES and SSH than MCS and PSE.
+SSH has the highest coverage on blogs and in policy documents, whilst on Facebook and Twitter the highest coverage is observed in BHS.
 MCS has the lowest coverage across all indicators.

 ##### Relative altmetric coverage in OA versus non-OA publications ([query](queries/calc_altmetrics_coverage_classification_oa.sql))

 ![](documentation_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

-Interestingly, whilst PSE and MCS were shown in the previous figure to have the lowest coverage of all subject classifications, the *relative* coverage of OA publications in PSE and MCS is generally higher than in BHS, LES and SSH.
+Interestingly, whilst PSE and MCS were shown in the previous figure to have generally lower coverage across all indicators than other subject classifications, the relative coverage of OA publications in PSE and MCS is generally higher than in BHS, LES and SSH.
 An exception to this is in policy mentions, where relative coverage of OA publication in PSE is similar to LES and SSH, whilst in MCS the relative coverage of OA publications is only slightly greater than 1.

 ##### Relative altmetric coverage in different access types ([query](queries/calc_altmetrics_coverage_classification_oa_types.sql))

 ![](documentation_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

+High coverage of PSE in OA publications appears to be driven mainly by Green and Bronze OA.
+With respect to blogs and Wikipedia, Bronze OA has by far the highest coverage, which appears to be driven strongly by a small selection of ‘high impact’ journals in Astronomy.
+Conversely, for Twitter and Facebook, the highest coverage in PSE is in Green OA - it would be interesting to investigate whether this is due to availability of Green OA on arXiv.

 #### By Country

-For the following analysis, the top 50 countries by publishing volume are included.
+For the following analysis, the top 5 countries per region (Africa, Americas, Europe, Asia, Oceania) by publishing volume are included.
+For Oceania, only Australia and New Zealand are included as publishing volumes for other countries (e.g. Fiji) are extremely low.

 ##### Total altmetric coverage per indicator ([query](queries/calc_altmetrics_coverage_country.sql))